Electroweak phase transition and gravitational waves in a two-component dark matter model: Results

-In figure \ref{dark} (a) and (b), the parameter space consistent with DM relic density is obtained.
-In (c) and (d), for these parameters, rescaled DM-Nucleon cross sections, i.e., $ \xi_{S} \sigma_s $ and $ \xi_{V} \sigma_v $, is also depicted.
+In figure \ref{dark} (a) and (b), the parameter space consistent with DM relic density is obtained based on our strategy.
+In (c) and (d), for these parameters, rescaled DM-Nucleon cross sections, i.e., $ \xi_{S} \sigma_s $ and $ \xi_{V} \sigma_v $, are also depicted.
 As we see, there are some points between the PandaX-II direct detection bound and the neutrino floor which can be probed in the future direct detection experiments.
-Although DM relic density and direct detection experiments restrict the model, there are still a large part of the parameter space which is not excluded yet.
-Note that in figure \ref{dark} (c) and (d), we have also depicted $ M_{\varphi} $ and the fraction of vector DM, $ \xi_{V} $.
-As wee see, for some scatter points, vector DM is dominated, while for the other points DM mostly consists of scalar DM.
+Although DM relic density and direct detection experiments restrict the model, there are some parts of the parameter space which is not excluded yet.
+In figure \ref{dark} (c) and (d), we have also depicted the fraction of vector DM, $ \xi_{V} $.
+As we see, for some scatter points, vector DM is dominated, while for the other points DM mostly consists of scalar DM.
+Note that, although our strategy strongly restricts the parameter space in order to get unconstrained DM-Nucleon cross section, still there are some points which violate direct detection constraint (\ref{3-15}).
+This points are depicted with hollow circles and they should be excluded even when they are below the upper bound of Pandax-II.
+Therefore, considering $ \xi_{S} \sigma_s $ and $ \xi_{V} \sigma_v $ separately is not enough and in order to constrain two component DM models by direct detection experiments, one should combine both signatures.

-Now looking for the first order electroweak phase transition and GW, we scan over parameter space once more.
+Now looking for the first order electroweak phase transition and GW, we scan over the parameter space once more.
+In accordance with the DM results, we choose the same range of the parameters as figure \ref{dark}.
 The result is shown in figure \ref{grav}.

 In study of phase transition and GW, the relevant parameters are $ M_S, M_V, \, \text{and} \, \, g$.
-We found that for a large part of the parameter space, first order phase transition can occur, generating a stochastic background of GWs.
-Most peaks of the GW spectrum are detectable by LISA and BBO detectors.
+We found that for around 14 percent of the parameter space scanned here, first order phase transition can occur, generating a stochastic background of GWs.
+Most peaks of the GW spectrum are detectable by LISA and BBO detectors\footnote{For a new type of sensitivity curves for gravitational-wave signals from cosmological first order phase transitions for LISA and BBO see \cite{Alanne:2019bsm,Schmitz:2020syl,Schmitz:2020rag}}.